Famous people from North East England

 Renowned moral philosopher who made her name at Newcastle.
-Born Mary Scrutton in London and educated at Oxford, she worked in the Civil Service and teaching in her early life and moved to Newcastle in 1950 where her husband worked in the Philosophy Department of Newcastle University.
+Born Mary Scrutton in London and educated at Oxford, she worked in the Civil Service and in teaching in her early life and moved to Newcastle in 1950 where her husband worked in the Philosophy Department of Newcastle University.
 Mary herself joined the department in 1962 and her reputation as a moral philosopher grew in stature, particularly from 1978 when her first book Beast and Man was published when she was 59 years old.
-Several books have followed since including Wickedness (1984), The Ethical Primate (1994) and Are You An Illusion?
+Several more books followed including Wickedness (1984), The Ethical Primate (1994) and Are You An Illusion?
 (2014).
-Midgley is a critical opponent of the ethologist and evolutionary biologist, Richard Dawkins and is known for her work on ethics, animal rights and her views on science.
+Midgley was a critical opponent of the ethologist and evolutionary biologist, Richard Dawkins and was noted for her work on ethics, animal rights and her views on science.

 1924 – 1988

-Legendary Newcastle United and England footballer and prolific goalscorer known as ‘Wor Jackie’, born Ashington, Northumberland.
-Scored 200 goals in 397 appearances for the Magpies.
-Only Alan Shearer has scored more for Newcastle.
+Legendary Newcastle United and England footballer and a prolific goalscorer known as ‘Wor Jackie’, he was born in Ashington, Northumberland.
+Milburn scored 200 goals in 397 appearances for the Magpies.
+Only Alan Shearer has scored more for Newcastle United.
 Milburn scored both goals in Newcastle’s 2-0 FA Cup final victory over Blackpool in 1951 and was part of the team that won the FA cup final against Arsenal in 1952 and scored the first goal (after 45 seconds) in Newcastle’s 3-1 FA Cup final victory over Manchester City in 1955.
 Milburn was a cousin to the mother of fellow Ashington footballers Jack and Bobby Charlton.
 The Milburn stand at St James’ Park is named after him and there is a statue outside the ground in his honour.